Anaclet12/Revenue-Performance-Analysis-with-Python/README.md

   <img src="docs/Market Distribution.png" width="600" alt="Market Distribution">
 </p>

-**On the left**, cities have a very small company base, so naturally they contribute little to total revenue.<br>
+**On the left**, cities have a very small company base, so naturally they contribute little to total revenue.
-**On the middle**, these cities produce extremely low revenue and may be weak markets, inactive, or underserved, epending on how many companies they contain.<br>
+**On the middle**, these cities produce extremely low revenue and may be weak markets, inactive, or underserved, epending on how many companies they contain.
-**On the right**, these cities show low adoption, weak usage, and true `underserved potential`, even when they have companies present.<br>
+**On the right**, these cities show low adoption, weak usage, and true `underserved potential`, even when they have companies present.
-When the same cities appear repeatedly across the three charts, the pattern is clear, they are the most underserved, either because they lack reach, awareness, or proper customer activation.<br>
+When the same cities appear repeatedly across the three charts, the pattern is clear, they are the most underserved, either because they lack reach, awareness, or proper customer activation.
-Cities consistently showing up across all three metrics:<br>
+Cities consistently showing up across all three metrics:
 `ST DAVIDS`, `BRIGHTON & HOVE`, `ST ASAPH` and `RIPON`

 ---